brentertz/grunt-connect-pushstate/README.md

 var pushState = require('grunt-connect-pushstate/lib/utils').pushState;
 ```

-Adjust the "connect" task by adding the pushState middleware call to the connect options middleware hook, amongst your other middleware.
-Note that connect.static is needed as well.
+Adjust the "connect" task by adding the pushState() middleware call to the connect options middleware hook, amongst your other middleware.
+You can customize the root path by passing it in as a parameter.  eg) `pushState('/somewhere/')`  Note that connect.static is needed as well.

 ```js
 connect: {